What if I told you that there’s one trait that almost guarantees your success in sales?

 Once you’ve recognized where you are, you can slow down, consider the situation, and consciously choose the level that’s the most productive or useful for the situation you’re in.
 Sometimes this is an in-the-moment action, and sometimes developing this skill can take a bit longer.

-With practice, however, you will become aware of the energy at play in your life, learn to recognize what level of energy you’re in, and develop the skills to shift quickly into higher levels of energy.
+With practice, however, you will become aware of the energy at play in your life, learn to recognize what level of energy you’re in, and develop the skills to shift your energy when it feels off.
 And eventually, optimism (and the numerous benefits of it) will come to you as naturally as riding a bike.